WELCOME TO BIOSENSING DIAGNOSTICS

 - A digital hub using Artificial Intelligence and Machine Learning (Analysis and Interpretation)

-Our technological solution is fast, easy to use, sensitive & versatile (Portable based on SPR and assisted by AI / ML).
+Our technological solution is fast, easy to use, sensitive & versatile (Portable or smartphone based device assisted by AI / ML).

 PROF. DR. SABINE SZUNERITS

 25 years experience.
 Professor in Chemistry at University of Lille and carring out her research at IEMN, Lille.
 Her background is in biosensing notably focusing on surface chemistry to obtain site-oriented receptor linkage for sensitive and selective sensor.
 She is Editor-in-Chief of Sensors and Diagnostics, RSC journal.
 She got awarded the medaille d’Argent du CNRS in 2018 for her contribution to innovative sensing and nanomedicine including what paves the way to Biosensing Diagnostics™.
-In fact, Sabine was the coordinator of Cordial-S a EU Consortium that could develop Point-of-care testing (POCT) for COVID-19 diagnostic.
+Her group could develop Point-of-care testing (POCT) for COVID-19 diagnostic.
 Her work was also instrumental for other unmet medical needs.
+She was recently elected by the American Institute for Medical and Biological Engineering.

 DR. ANASS JAWHARI, HDR, EXECUTIVE MBA